bramziltzer/5200_library_project/README.md

 # 5200_library_project

+We use MySQLWorkbench and PyCharm to run the whole project.

-Need python version 3.10 or later.
+Need python version 3.10 or later so that the "match...case" function works.

-Search for book to see if checked out.
+First run the "library schema.sql" to build the schema and then the "datas for library project" to have some simple datas.

+Finally open the "main.py" file to start working on the project.